CtrlK

 Conciseness

 The skill is extremely verbose at ~250+ lines.
-It explains concepts Claude already knows (what SBOM, PURL, CPE, NVD, transitive dependencies are), includes a full glossary table, lengthy JSON structure examples for both formats, and describes tool capabilities that Claude would already understand.
-The 'Key Concepts' table and 'Tools & Systems' section are largely unnecessary padding.
+It explains concepts Claude already knows (what SBOM, SPDX, CycloneDX, PURL, CPE, NVD, and transitive dependencies are), includes a full glossary table, lists tool descriptions Claude doesn't need, and provides lengthy JSON structure examples that are reference documentation rather than actionable guidance.
+The 'Key Concepts' and 'Tools & Systems' sections are pure padding.

 1 / 3